ArshKA/LinkedIn-Job-Scraper/README.md

 ## Running

-This program consists of 2 main scripts, running in parallel.
+This program consists of 2 main scripts, running in parallel:

 ```python search_retriever.py``` - discovers new job postings and insert the most recent IDs and minimal attributes into the database